Happiest Nursing Jobs

 Women’s Health (L&D, Pediatrics, NICU)

 Tip: These are hard areas to get into.
+Lately these areas have been more willing to train nurses newer to the specialty.
+A job fair or hiring event would be a great way to meet hiring managers.
 If you’re in nursing school, I’d suggest trying to get a job as a tech/CNA in L&D or Peds.
 It’ll be easier to make the transition to be a nurse in that area once you graduate since you’ll already know people and have experience with that population.

 OR/PACU

 Tip: PACU is great because once the patient wakes up, it’s time to move them!
-PACU’s are usually staffed by a smaller number of nurses so rotating call and getting time off can be downsides to this area.
-That’s a good thing to ask about in an interview.
+PACU’s are usually staffed by a smaller number of nurses so rotating call and getting time off can be harder.
+It can be a downside to this area & a good thing to ask about in an interview.

 I was surprised to learn ambulatory care can involve a significant amount of time on the phone.
 If you don’t like talking on the phone, this may not be a good fit for you.